Andijan State University

-Andijan State University named after Z.M.Bobur (often abbreviated as ASU or ADU) is a university in Andijan, eastern Uzbekistan.
+Andijan State University (named after Z. M. Bobur, and often abbreviated as ASU or ADU) is a university in Andijan, eastern Uzbekistan.
 It was founded in 1939 as a branch of Fergana Pedagogical Institute.
-Today, 6905 undergraduate students and 149 postgraduate students are enrolled at the University.
+Today, 6905 undergraduate students and 149 postgraduate students are enrolled at the university.
 According to the information provided by the Ministry of Higher and Secondary Specialized Education of the Republic of Uzbekistan there are 31 Professors, 151 PhD, 144 assistant professors and 198 assistant teachers.